Russia, Ukraine agree to uphold ceasefire in Normandy talks | DW | 26.01.2022

 On Monday, the Pentagon placed 8,500 troops on heightened alert to potentially be deployed to the countries on NATO's eastern flank, so the Baltic states of Estonia, Latvia and Lithuania as well as Poland, Bulgaria and Romania — all nations that border Russia or the Black Sea.

-The US has also opened talks with energy-producing nations about diverting supplies to Europe should Russia cut gas supplies.
+The United States has also opened talks with energy-producing nations about diverting supplies to Europe should Russia cut gas supplies.

 The eastern Donbas has been occupied along with Crimea since 2014, following months-long protests in the central Kyiv square known as Maidan.
 Those protests culminated in the deaths of dozens of Ukrainians who were shot and killed by the country's security forces, which led to the former Russian-backed leader Viktor Yanukovych fleeing to Rostov-on-Don in Russia.